 1. Why are landscapes irrigated?

-Simply stated, irrigation provides the water requirements for sustainability of plants when rainfall is not sufficient.
+Irrigation provides the water requirement for plant growth and quality when rainfall is not sufficient.

 Ornamentals

-Trees and shrubs are irrigated frequently when grown in the nursery and when first planted so that their roots quickly grow out from the root ball and into the soil in the landscape.
+Trees and shrubs are irrigated frequently when grown in the nursery and when first planted, so that their roots quickly grow out from the root ball and into the soil in the landscape.
 It is crucial that roots grow as quickly as possible so irrigation can cease.
 The best way to encourage rapid root growth is frequent light irrigation applied to the root ball after planting.
-Under ideal conditions (e.g., in non-compacted soils, surrounded by extensive irrigated areas), many Florida-Friendly plants do not require further irrigation except in prolonged drought.
+Once established and under ideal conditions (e.g., in non-compacted soils, surrounded by extensive irrigated areas), many Florida-Friendly plants do not require further irrigation except in prolonged drought.

 Turf

 Although Florida receives substantial rainfall, dry periods are common in the late spring and fall.
 The dry period in the spring coincides with peak plant water needs due to increasing temperatures, solar radiation, and day length.
 Due to relatively shallow roots, turfgrasses typically require irrigation at least once a week to maintain quality.
-On sandy soils, some grasses may need to be irrigated at least two days a week to ensure acceptable quality (Shedd et al. 2008).
+On sandy soils (most common soil in Florida), some grasses may need to be irrigated at least twice a week to ensure acceptable quality (Shedd et al. 2008).

-2. What are the irrigation requirements for turfgrass and landscape plants?
+2. What is the irrigation requirement for turfgrass and landscape plants?

 Ornamentals